kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 **IMPORTANT** only enable the socre checkbox on the ```MASTER N1MM STATION!!!!```.
 Only 1 computer should be sending score data to the Node Red server.

+## TR4W Configuration
+Information on configuring TR4W to send the UDP broadcasts on the correct ports is available on the TR4W GitHub Wiki here: https://github.com/n4af/TR4W/wiki/Configuring-TR4W-for-Node-Red-Contesting-Dashboard

 ## Download the N1MM Dashboard JSON From GitHub

 [Github code](https://github.com/kylekrieg/N1MM-Node-Red-Dashboard)